-Women who do end up suffering from addiction often do so because of an addicted partner.
+Women who end up suffering from addiction often do so because of an addicted partner.

 Addiction Doesn’t Discriminate, And Neither Should Recovery

-Ultimately, while some people are more likely to develop an addiction, all addictions are the consequence of a series of mental, physical and emotional challenges and needs, and should be treated with the same goal in mind – to help put a struggling individual on the path to addiction recovery.
+Ultimately, while some people are more likely to develop an addiction, all addictions result from a series of mental, physical, and emotional challenges and needs and should be treated with the same goal – to help put a struggling individual on the path to addiction recovery.

 The only way for society to beat addiction is by accepting and understanding the behavior of an addict.
-Unfair demonization and discrimination of addicts has contributed to the development of a larger drug problem in the U.S., as per the Drug Policy Alliance, and despite the fact that everyone, regardless of physical appearance or background, is susceptible to the risk factors that cause addiction, we’ve come to see drug addicts distorted under a lens built from caricatures, stereotypes, and hyperbole.
+Unfair demonization and discrimination of addicts have contributed to the development of a larger drug problem in the U.S., as per the Drug Policy Alliance, and although everyone, regardless of physical appearance or background, is susceptible to the risk factors that cause addiction, we’ve come to see drug addicts distorted under a lens built from caricatures, stereotypes, and hyperbole.

-We need to take better care of each other, and that involves taking the steps to make our lives judgment-free, and more compassionate, starting from the home and the community at large.
+We need to take better care of each other, and that involves taking steps to make our lives judgment-free and more compassionate, starting from the home and the community at large.